numericalshadow/numericalshadow.org/src/numerical-range.md

 A\ket{\psi}, \\ \ket{\psi} \in {\mathbb{C}}^d, \\
-\braket{\psi}{\psi}=1\\}.` Following a common convention we denote here the numerical range by `W(X)`, which goes back to the German term "Wertevorrat" originally used by Hausdorff [hausdorff1919wertvorrat](@cite).
+\braket{\psi}{\psi}=1\\}.` Following a common convention we denote here the numerical range by `W(X)`, which goes back to the German term “Wertevorrat” originally used by Hausdorff [hausdorff1919wertvorrat](@cite).

 ## Properties and examples